-An Non Governmental Organisation (NGO) is non-profit making body, association of people, or organization that functions independent of the government.
+A Non-Governmental Organisation (NGO) is a nonprofit body, an association of people, or organization that functions independently of the government.
 In Nigeria, NGOs can be registered as an incorporated trustee under part F of the Companies and Allied Matters Act (CAMA) 2020.

-In this article we would be providing answers to frequently asked questions as it concerns setting up an NGO in Nigeria.
-In no particular order, below are the answers to frequently asked questions when it comes to NGO’s in Nigeria.
+In this article, we will be providing answers to frequently asked questions as it concerns setting up an NGO in Nigeria.
+In no particular order, below are the answers to frequently asked questions when it comes to NGOs in Nigeria.

 WHAT ARE THE LAWS GOVERNING REGISTRATION OF NGOs IN NIGERIA?

 The Companies and Allied Matters Act is the framework for the registration and operation of business entities and non-profit organizations in Nigeria.
 It is the law that guides the registration and administration of companies, businesses and associations.
 The process and method of application for registration of non-governmental organizations is provided for in the CAMA 2020 under part F, Section 825.